 How does a CNA salary change over time?

 According to data from payscale.com, a CNA can expect to make average pay for the position between their 5th and 9th years on the job.
 CNA starting pay for a first time nursing assistant is typically 8% below the average pay rate.
 A CNA starting salary for someone with 20+ years of experience is typically 10% more than the local or regional average.

 Additional benefits and value of benefits

 Beyond salary, many employers offer valuable benefit packages to their CNAs.
 If you’re fielding multiple job offers it’s important to factor in the value of the benefits package and not just the pay.
 Some benefits you may be offered as a CNA include:

 - Family leave

 - Job sharing opportunities

 You’ll want to make sure you understand the benefits available to you and their value, both personally and financially.
 Flex time schedules, for example, might allow you to work four longer shifts each week instead of five shorter ones.
-That type of schedule might be valuable enough to some CNAs to accept a slightly lower rate of pay in exchange for the additional free time.
+That type of schedule might be valuable enough to some CNAs to accept a slightly lower rate of pay in exchange for the additional time.

 Which states have the highest CNA pay rate?